SuperFLEB/BlenderEditCollectionAddon/README.md

 4. Once you are done editing (ensure that all new objects are within the Collection) delete the temporary Scene (named "temp(name-of-collection)").

-You can drill down to multiple levels, though you will have to be sure to clean up any temporary Scenes made by the addon.
+You can drill down to multiple levels, though you will have to be sure to clean up any temporary Scenes and Worlds made by the addon (usually, using the Clean Up tools).